Norman F. Lent III

 In the health sector, Norm has been engaged on opioid/abuse deterrent technologies and on issues affecting the biotechnology sector.

 After graduating from college, Norm began his Washington career as a legislative assistant to the Honorable Connie Mack (R-FL).
 After graduating from law school, Norm was an associate attorney at a mid-size Washington law firm, where he represented health care, maritime transportation, and energy clients before Congress and federal agencies.
 Later, Norm was a principal at a government relations firm, where he focused on energy, environment, communications, and technology issues, most notably the Energy Policy Act of 2005 and its natural gas pipeline siting and natural gas distribution system tax depreciation provisions.

 Most recently, Norm was a counsel at a mid-sized Washington law firm respected for its communications law and policy expertise and was an executive vice president at the firm's government relations subsidiary with a focus on energy, environment, communications, technology, and tax policy issues.

 Co-author, “Legislating Managed Care,” in National Law Journal, April, 1997.

 Life Beyond the Law

 Norm grew up in East Rockaway, New York and Cape Coral, Florida.
-Norm, his wife Susan, his daughter Mollye, and his son Ryan live in Alexandria, Virginia, where he is a member of the Fathers’ Committee of St. Stephen’s and St. Agnes School.
+Norm, his wife, Susan, and his son, Ryan, live in Alexandria, Virginia.
+His daughter, Mollye, now lives in Chicago.

 Norm and his family enjoy sailing vintage Flying Scotts and Sunfishes on the Potomac River south of Alexandria’s historic Old Town and vacationing in Delray Beach, Florida.